tea2x/quantum-purse-key-vault/README.npm.md

    */
   generate_master_seed(password: Uint8Array): Promise<void>;
   /**
-   * Generates a new SPHINCS+ account - a SPHINCS+ child account derived from the master seed,
-   * encrypts the private key with the password, and stores/appends it in IndexedDB.
+   * Generates a new SPHINCS+ account - a SPHINCS+ child account derived from the master seed, encrypts the private key with the password, and stores it in IndexedDB.
    *
    * **Parameters**:
    * - `password: Uint8Array` - The password used to decrypt the master seed and encrypt the child private key.